-- 12. CCE is where an individual or group takes advantage of an imbalance of power to coerce, control, manipulate or deceive a child into any criminal activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial or other advantage of the perpetrator or facilitator and/or (c) through violence or the threat of violence. - 13.
+CCE is where an individual or group takes advantage of an imbalance of power to coerce, control, manipulate or deceive a child into any criminal activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial or other advantage of the perpetrator or facilitator and/or (c) through violence or the threat of violence.

 The victim may have been criminally exploited even if the activity appears consensual.
-CCE does not always involve physical contact; it can also occur through the use of technology. - 14.
-Some of the following can be indicators of CCE: - (a) children who appear with unexplained gifts or new possessions. - (b) children who associate with other young people involved in exploitation. - (c) children who suffer from changes in emotional well-being. - (d) children who misuse drugs and alcohol. - (e) children who go missing for periods or regularly come home late. - (f) children who regularly miss school or education or do not take part in education.
+CCE does not always involve physical contact; it can also occur using technology.

+Some of the following can be indicators of CCE:

+- a) children who appear with unexplained gifts or new possessions. - b) children who associate with other young people involved in exploitation. - c) children who suffer from changes in emotional well-being. - d) children who misuse drugs and alcohol. - e) children who go missing for periods or regularly come home late. - f) children who regularly miss school or education or do not take part in education.

-15. County Lines
+County Lines

-- 16. Criminal exploitation of children (CEC) is a geographically widespread form of harm that is a typical feature of county lines criminal activity: drug networks or gangs groom and exploit children and young people to carry drugs and money from urban areas to suburban and rural areas, market and seaside towns.
-Key to identifying potential involvement in county lines are missing episodes, when the victim may have been trafficked for the purpose of transporting drugs and a referral to the National Referral Mechanism should be considered. - 17.
-When children are not attending school, the risk that they could be exploited either criminally and/or sexually is heightened.
-In line with the Local Authority procedures, a CME (child missing in education) referral will be made in line with the timescales set out in the Attendance and Punctuality Policy.
-When the child returns to school, teachers and staff must be aware of the signs and symptoms of trauma and refer any concerns swiftly.
-DSLs can seek support in the case of exploitation by completing a Children at Risk of Exploitation Toolkit and contacting the Exploitation Coordinator; rachael.osborne@nottinghamcity.gov.uk
+Criminal exploitation of children (CEC) is a geographically widespread form of harm that is a typical feature of county lines criminal activity: drug networks or gangs groom and exploit children and young people to carry drugs and money from urban areas to suburban and rural areas, market and seaside towns.
+Key to identifying potential involvement in county lines are missing episodes, when the victim may have been trafficked for the purpose of transporting drugs and a referral to the National Referral Mechanism should be considered.